 Buying a vehicle that’s had only one or two owners is advantageous.
 With a limited number of owners, you can ask the right questions, such as if the car has been in an accident or any other issues they’ve had with the vehicle.
 Furthermore, fewer owners typically translates into more in-depth service records, giving you an idea of whether the car has been properly maintained or if it’s a ticking time bomb.

-The detailed vehicle owner section of a Carfax report shows everything you need to know regarding the ownership history of the vehicle.
+The detailed vehicle owner section of a Carfax report shows everything you need to know regarding the vehicle's ownership history.
 This section contains:

-To avoid buying a lemon or a vehicle with significant structural or mechanical problems, always read the accident history.
+Always read the accident history to avoid buying a lemon or a vehicle with significant structural or mechanical problems.
 This will show if the vehicle has:

-Conversely, an accident claim greater than $3,000 or with an unlisted dollar amount is a vehicle to stay away from as it was likely in a major accident that caused severe mechanical or structural damage.
+Conversely, accident claims greater than $3,000 or with an unlisted dollar amount are a vehicle to stay away from as it was likely in a major accident that caused severe mechanical or structural damage.
 Furthermore, the amount of insurance repairs are often expensive and arbitrary — take them with a grain of salt.
-Structural damage, major mechanical repairs, problems with air bags, and accident damage can cost exorbitant amounts to repair — often to the point where buying a more expensive yet undamaged vehicle is the better financial decision.
-But if you know an awesome mechanic or you're the DIY type, you might consider using this to your advantage in negotiations.
+Structural damage, major mechanical repairs, problems with airbags, and accident damage can cost exorbitant amounts to repair — often to the point where buying a more expensive yet undamaged vehicle is the better financial decision.
+But if you know an excellent mechanic or you're the DIY type, you might consider using this to your advantage in negotiations.